jesuisstan/portfolio-site-krivtsoff/README.md

 - **Unit Testing**: Implementing unit tests for the components and functionality of the search bar would help ensure the stability and maintainability of the codebase, allowing for easier future modifications and bug fixes.

-- **Safari browser support** was not tested.

-By addressing these areas for improvement, the project can be further optimized and polished, providing an even better user experience similar to that of Omio.
+By addressing these areas for improvement, the project can be further optimized and polished.

 ## How to use
 #### A) With NPM: